crossbario/crossbar/docs/pages/gettingstarted.rst

 Requirements:
 =============
 This guide will show you how to start the Crossbar.io router and some basic application components using Docker containers.
-Although Docker is not necessary to run Crossbar.io, or to develop WAMP applications, it is the quickest way to get the necessary components for developing WAMP applications using Crossbar.io up and running.
+Although **Docker is not necessary to run Crossbar.io**, or to develop WAMP applications, it is the quickest way to get the necessary components for developing WAMP applications using Crossbar.io up and running.

 Installation
 ============